anvilproject/acr-harmonized-data-model/README.md

 Users can probably get away with slightly older versions but be aware that later versions of LinkML do require pydantic >= 2.x.x

 # Creating the anvil project
-Still unsure if we will use this for anything yet, but here is the command if there is something in here that is ueful.
+Here is the command to [generate default artifacts](https://linkml.io/linkml/generators/project-generator.html) if there is a need.

 ```
 gen-project -d anvil data-model/anvil.yaml